 Butternut squash can sometimes be found pre-chopped in the produce aisle which makes this meal super easy to assemble.

 Did you know butternut squash has enough vitamin A in just one serving to cover your entire day and can help you lose weight?
 As an option, you can substitute the butternut squash with sweet potatoes.

 This salad is a show stopper studded with persimmon, apple, and pomegranate seeds.

 Roasted Butternut Squash Quinoa Salad

-- 1 small butternut squash or 2 red sweet potatoes, peeled and cut into 1/2 inch cubes
+- 1 small butternut squash, peeled and cut into 1/2 inch cubes

 - 4 tablespoons olive oil, divided

 - 2 cups chicken stock or vegetable broth

 - Line a baking sheet with parchment paper.

 - Place the butternut squash on the baking sheet.
 Drizzle with 2 tablespoons of olive oil and sprinkle with a generous pinch of salt and pepper.
 Roast for 25 to 30 minutes, stirring occasionally.